NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

 New Device
 ----------

-When you acquire a new device, follow this three-step process to add an RSA software token:
+When you acquire a new device, follow this process to add an RSA software token:

-Email rdhpcs.aim.help@noaa.gov to open an OTRS ticket.
+1. Email rdhpcs.aim.help@noaa.gov to open an OTRS ticket.
 Use the subject
 line: Token for New Device - First.Last.

+2. Go to `AIM
-Go to `<https://aim.rdhpcs.noaa.gov/ AIM>`_.
-Click **Make a request for an RSA token**, fill out the form, submit.
+<https://aim.rdhpcs.noaa.gov/>`_.
+Click **Make a request for an RSA
+token**, fill out the form, submit.
 When that form is received, you'll receive an email with instructions about how to activate and import your software token.
 Copy and paste the URL from the email using your device and submit the activation code.

-When the software token is working on your new phone, delete the token from your old device.
+3. When the software token is working on your new phone, delete the token from your old device.

 .. _rsa_hardware_token_activation: